-2. Notify Lisa Lopez, Associate Director, Center for Career Development.
-Ms. Lopez, in conjunction with your internship advisor, and Lynn Berger, Director of Human Resources / Affirmative Action, will work with the internship organization to address and resolve the complaint.
+2. Notify Erica Hoerz, Director of Student Conduct and Title IX Coordinator, who will, in conjunction with your internship advisor, will work with the internship organization to address and resolve the complaint.

-If you are unsure whether you are being subjected to harassment or discrimination, please speak with Lynn Berger.
+If you are unsure whether you are being subjected to harassment or discrimination, please speak with Erica Hoerz.